 SHIRLEY, NY – March 11, 2022 (Atlantic Hydraulic Systems): With the Artemis Program – NASA hopes to put the first woman on the moon as early as 2024, and Atlantic Hydraulic Systems is answering the call by naming Christina Chapman as project manager for a critical system they are developing to help NASA’s launch effort.

 Chapman is managing the NASA Mobile Launcher 2 (ML2) Hydraulics Systems Project which is specifically used for NASA’s new SLS rocket program.
-While much of Chapman’s work is classified, Atlantic’s president, Robert Ferrara, notes “the hydraulic systems [Chapman is managing and helping design] will supply the launch actuators with high pressure hydraulic fluid during the liftoff sequence”.
+While much of Chapman’s work is classified, Atlantic’s president, Robert Ferrara, notes “the hydraulic systems [Chapman is managing and helping design] will supply the launch actuators with high-pressure hydraulic fluid during the liftoff sequence”.
 The ML2, and the new SLS rocket, will spark the imagination of lunar travel for a brand new generation of men and women for years to come.

 Ms. Chapman says of her role, “I have been able to jump right into new, exciting projects in my short time at Atlantic, like the ML2 Launcher unit.
 I am looking forward to continuing to grow my skill set and knowledge with the team at Atlantic.”
 Chapman started at Atlantic in January 2022.